sonic-net/SONiC/doc/voq/aggregate_voq_counters.md

 ### Architecture Design

 No new architecture changes are required to SONiC.
-An instance of SWSS runs on each FSI in a distributed VOQ architecture.
+An instance of SWSS runs for each ASIC on it's respective FSI instance, in a distributed VOQ architecture.
 SWSS can be used to poll VOQ stats for every ASIC and update CHASSIS_APP_DB which is accessible from every FSI module.

 ### High-Level Design